-- 4) The fourth year

-- a. field research.

-- b. applications for write-up money.

-- c. ideally, some or all of the fourth year will be funded by external sources; if not, CCAS/OGSAF (Office of Graduate Student Assistantships and Fellowships) funding can be taken as "university fellowship" (UF; see above) - 5) The fifth year - a. write up dissertation. - b. submit applications for external write-up funds. - c. job market. - d. students may be able to teach their own undergraduate course, although this may not be possible for everyone (see below for options); students may be asked to TA for more introductory-level courses (e.g., ANTH 1002, 1003, 1004), or for a core course such as ANTH 2008 or methods. - i.
-Preference will be for courses that are already "on the books" (such as development, human rights, anthropology of Latin America, etc.) that lack an instructor from the Anthropology Department faculty.
-Note that students have flexibility in how they teach these courses and may incorporate material relevant to their own dissertation research. - ii.
-When an "on the books" course is not available, and there are too few courses for a certain sub-field or level in a given semester, it may be possible for students to teach a class of broad interest to undergraduates which also overlaps with their research - in consultation with their committee and the DGS. - iii.
-Students may apply for a Dean's Graduate Instructorship (DGI) to teach their own Dean's seminar.
-Students apply in the Spring to teach a seminar for incoming first-year undergraduates in the Fall.
-This is competitive, but our students have had success in obtaining this valuable experience. - e.
+- 4) The fourth year - a. field research. - b. applications for write-up money.
+All students are encouraged to apply for the Dean's Dissertation Completion Fellowship (DCF), which is usually awarded for one semester (and can be taken either in the Fall or Spring), and is not counted as part of a student's CCAS 5-year package, thus providing another semester of funding. - c. students are also encouraged to apply for a Dean's Graduate Student Lectureship (DGL) for their 5th year (see below). - d. ideally, some or all of the fourth year will be funded by external sources; if not, CCAS/OGSAF (Office of Graduate Student Assistantships and Fellowships) funding can be taken as "university fellowship" (UF; see above) - 5) The fifth year - a. write up dissertation. - b. submit applications for external write-up funds.
+Apply again for the DCF (see below). - c. job market. - teaching; while students may be able to teach their own undergraduate course, this option is not guaranteed and may not be possible for everyone (see below for options); students may be asked to TA for more introductory-level courses (e.g., ANTH 1002, 1003, 1004), or for a core course such as ANTH 2008 or methods. - e.
 Reinvigorate their involvement with our community after fieldwork by volunteering to lead a Reading Group. - 6) The sixth year: (optional) - a.
-Repetition of activities from year 5
+Repetition of activities from year 5 - b.